rl-2023/rl-2023-final-project/README.md

 provided an [implementation](https://github.com/qian18long/epciclr2020) of the method that we can use for inspiration.

+There is also [maddpg](https://github.com/openai/maddpg) repo from OpenAI that we could utilise.

 # Environment
 We will use the [PressurePlate](https://github.com/uoe-agents/pressureplate) environment.
 We can directly install this environment from its github repo: